AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

      - ``3``: Direct deposition, non-optimized

 * ``algo.charge_deposition`` (`integer`)
-    The algorithm to be used for the charge density deposition:
+    The algorithm for the charge density deposition:

      - ``0``: Vectorized version
      - ``1``: Non-optimized version

 * ``algo.field_gathering`` (`integer`)
-    The algorithm to be used for field gathering:
+    The algorithm for field gathering:

      - ``0``: Vectorized version
      - ``1``: Non-optimized version

 * ``algo.particle_pusher`` (`integer`)
-    The algorithm to be used for the particle pusher:
+    The algorithm for the particle pusher:

      - ``0``: Boris pusher
      - ``1``: Vay pusher

+* ``interpolation.nox``, ``interpolation.noy``, ``interpolation.noz`` (`integer`)
+    The order of the shape factors for the macroparticles, for the 3 dimensions of space.
+Lower-order shape factors result in faster simulations, but more noisy results,

+    Note that the implementation in WarpX is more efficient when these 3 numbers are equal, and when they are between 1 and 3.

 Diagnostics and output
 ----------------------